A-NeSI: A Scalable Approximate Method for Probabilistic Neurosymbolic Inference: Experiments

-\textbf{Comparison with other methods} In Table \ref{table:results} we report the accuracy of predicting the sum on the test set, where we use the prediction-only variant of \textsc{A-NeSI}.
-We include a reference accuracy that computes $0.99^{2N}$: This approximates the accuracy of the sum given a perception network with $0.99$ accuracy.
-For all $N$, \textsc{A-NeSI} is close to the reference accuracy.
-This means there is no significant drop in the accuracy of the perception model as $N$ increases.
-For $N$ in 1 to 4, it is slightly outperformed by DeepStochLog.
-However, DeepStochLog can not scale to $N=15$.
-We believe the accuracy improvements compared to DeepProbLog to come from hyperparameter tuning and longer training times, as \textsc{A-NeSI} approximates DeepProbLog's semantics.
-However, unlike A-NeSI, DeepProbLog does not scale beyond $N=2$.

-With symbolic prediction, \textsc{A-NeSI} remains close to the reference accuracy.
-With neural prediction, we get the same accuracy for $N=1$ to $N=4$, but there is a significant difference for $N=15$, meaning the prediction network could not perfectly learn the problem.
-However, compared to training a neural network without background knowledge, as in Embed2Sym with neural prediction, we see the prediction network is much more accurate already for $N=2$.
-This shows that the \textsc{A-NeSI} training loop of Algorithm \ref{alg:train-A-NeSI} allows training a prediction network with high accuracy that can learn on large-scale problems.
+Table \ref{table:results} reports the accuracy of predicting the sum.
+For all $N$, \textsc{A-NeSI} is close to the reference accuracy, meaning there is no significant drop in the accuracy of the perception model as $N$ increases.
+For small $N$, it is slightly outperformed by DeepStochLog \cite{wintersDeepStochLogNeuralStochastic2022}, which can not scale to $N=15$. \textsc{A-NeSI} also performs slightly better than DeepProbLog, showing approximate inference does not hurt the accuracy.
+With neural prediction, we get the same accuracy for low $N$, but there is a significant drop for $N=15$, meaning the prediction network did not perfectly learn the problem.
+However, compared to training a neural network without background knowledge (Embed2Sym with neural prediction), it is much more accurate already for $N=2$.
+Therefore, \textsc{A-NeSI}'s training loop allows training a prediction network with high accuracy on large-scale problems.